Ego Strength Assessment Tool for Psychedelic Preparation

 30–39: Moderately strong, some support recommended

-20–29: Needs preparatory work before high-dose work
+20–29: Needs preparatory work before high-dose use

 Below 20: High risk, consider deferring psychedelic work